 What are the symptoms?

 There are many conditions which can give rise to pelvic aching and discomfort, one of which is pelvic congestion syndrome.
 In women, the obstructed flow through the iliac veins, or the engorgement related to ovarian vein incompetence may lead to heavy menstrual flow; heaviness or dragging pain in the pelvis; heavy feeling in the legs and thighs or hips; back pain; pain on intercourse (dyspareunia); pain or discomfort when passing urine.
+Both iliac vein compression and ovarian vein incompetence can lead to chronic venous insufficiency including varicose veins.
+They can also be a cause of recurrent varicose veins.

 What are the treatment options?